VMBlakelock/destination-date-night/README.md

 4. Link to external social media sites.
 5. Will have contact details - location and email address of Destination Date Night HQ.

 ### Potential client

-As a potential user would of this site, the user would -
+As a potential user of this site, the user would -

  - Discover what Destination Date Night is, how it works and what it reveals.
- - See a brand that is draws users in and then after interacting entices users to find out more.
+ - See a brand that draws users in and then after user interaction entices users to find out more.
  - Find its USP (unique selling point) is its uniqueness.
-During research I was unaware of a site like this.
+During research the owner was unaware of a site like this.
  - Understand what service it offers
  - Be encouraged to find out more about the brand and company by clicking links to socia media pages.
  - Be able to contact Destination Date Night with questions (via a contact form direct from site, via a link to social media, or telephone).

-Future features of Destination Date Night could include -

-- Have a larger criteria and more diverse date ideas.
-- To view a gallery of past dates at various locations.
-- Read testimonials and success stories from users of the site.
-- To read a Destination Date Night blog.
-- To be able to call the chosen date location direct from the site.
-- Check the weather at the chosen locotion, with 1 day or 10 day outlook.
-- Order branded Destination Date Night merchandise via an e commerce shop.

 ## 5 Planes

 ### Strategy

-- Destination Date Night is
+- Destination Date Night is currently a simple fun interactivie website.
+It allows simple usage to provide a fun factor for idea gathering.
+It features the 3 core languages of web development HTML, CSS and Javascript and Google Maps JS API as its main feature.

+- There is a clear brand (although no logo as of yet) and a company philosophy of "Making Memories" whilst incorporating this the fun factor was required to be a major part of the content.

+- Destination Date Night has the potential of not only being a popular fun idea gathering site for current users, it potentially has the power to become a thriving buisness site.
+As mentioned by adding a few addtional features to the site and marketing well.
+Destination Date night could be something with a decent ROI.

+- During research I was unable to find any other sites that had the same 'making memories' concept within a simple game like page making Destination Dte Night a niche.

 ### Scope

+- The site was developed with simplicity in mind.
+It was scoped to provide a straight forward approach, the user was to click a few dropdowns and a button and the site would produce an outcome.
+The Google Map JS API was to be the prime feature.

 ### Structure

+- Destination Date Nights site structure was to be simple.
+A one page site that draws in the user with a straightforward scroll.
+An eyecatching hero image and little enticing text to invite the user to see more.

+- The site has 5 areas, Nav bar, Hero Image, 2 main sections with descriptive text and interactivity and a footer.
+It is hoped the user would be drawn into the site with by the brand design, color, image and text.

 ### Skeleton

 #### Wireframes

 Desktop and Mobile wireframes were created to demonstrate the initial idea for the site.
 They were created using [Balsamiq](https://balsamiq.com/wireframes/).
-There are a few slight adjustments from the wireframes but that was due to styling aesthetics.

-#### Mobile
+##### Mobile

 The [Mobile](assets/wireframes/destination-date-night-mobile.png) wireframe shows a view were all of the features sit on top of each other in a responsive manner.
-For example the navbar utilises the hamburger icon add is positioned on the right, the criteria dropdowns and Google Map is central and the footer information sits underneath.
+For example the navbar utilises the hamburger icon and is positioned on the right, the criteria dropdowns, button are central.
+The Google Map is the main sections focal point and the footer information sits underneath.

-#### Desktop
+##### Desktop

 The [Desktop](assets/wireframes/destination-date-night-desktop.png) wireframe gives a more spaced look, the navbar here sits across the top of the page, text, interactivity dropdowns and Google Map all sit on top as the design is the same as mobile.

+There are a few slight adjustments from the wireframes this was due mainly to styling aesthetics.
+Having text screen wide made the site look bulky and messy it needed some blank areas to clean it up, However the desktop site needed the Google map to be screen wide to keep in users eyeline.
+Also it was realised that the HTML buttons

 ### Surface

+Colors and fonts where important to the website to promote a sultry, tempting, feel good reaction.
+The site's "evening" colors of greys and blues where selected.

+Users will see that Destination Date Night is aiming for a luxurious look.
+However the owner doesnt feel its quite there on submission.